Tan Cheng Han: Legal career

 Tan joined Allen & Gledhill after obtaining his masters.
 After working for a while, he decided to leave the firm and joined National University of Singapore (NUS) as an academic.

 After spending five years in NUS, Tan rejoined the legal industry and joined Drew & Napier.
 This time, Tan spent three years in the industry before deciding to go back to an academic career in 1996.

 Tan also practices as an advocate specialising in complicated commercial disputes and is a member of the Singapore International Arbitration Centre's Regional Panel of Arbitrators.
 Tan was appointed Senior Counsel in 2004 at the age of 39, and together with fellow Andrew Phang, became the first academics to be so appointed.

 In August 2006, Tan was appointed to the Subordinate Courts' Bench as a new specialist judge to preside over the Informatics case.

 In October 2023, Tan joined WongPartnership as a senior consultant.
 The firm stated that Tan will not be involved in any Singapore Exchange matters in his role with the law firm.

+On 17 December 2025, after a meeting of the Law Society of Singapore, Tan will be reconstituted as president in 2026 after previously elected president Dinesh Singh Dhillon consented to step down as President.
+The change in leadership occurred after an EGM was convened protesting Dhillon's presidency.